-Dispute resolution will be the responsibility of the Board of Selectmen, or its designee(s), until at which time an Agricultural Commission is formed by the Town and empowered to resolve disputes arising from this by-law.
+Dispute resolution will be the responsibility of the Select Board, or its designee(s), until at which time an Agricultural Commission is formed by the Town and empowered to resolve disputes arising from this bylaw.

 Section 7.
 Severability Clause

 If any part of this Bylaw is for any reason held to be unconstitutional or invalid, such decision shall not affect the remainder of this Bylaw.
 The Town of Leicester hereby declares the provisions of this Bylaw to be severable.